FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 3.rst

 *Figure 99.
 Grid Info Tool.*

-Assume that this channel element and cross section are not able to converge for depths greater than 1ft.
+Assume that this channel element and cross-section are not able to converge for depths greater than 1ft.
 This means that the calculated velocity is invalid, and the solution velocity is estimated from the diffusive wave equation.
 It is not typical to see problematic channel elements in clear water studies.
 If they are present, use the same techniques discussed in Channel Optimization video and the Channel Guidelines.